Socially Responsible Investing - How to Get Started Today!

 Socially responsible investing exchange traded funds (ETFs), or sustainable funds, have grown in popularity as investors become more conscious of where they put their money.
 In fact, the ETF industry itself has grown in popularity with total assets of around $417 billion in 2005 to more than $5 trillion in 2020.

-An ETF is essentially an investment security which holds a basket of other securities.
+An ETF is essentially an investment security that holds a basket of other securities.
 For example, a sustainable ETF would hold stocks that rate highly on 'sustainability.'
 This allows investors exposure to this growing style of investing without having to pick out individual stocks themselves.
 Let's take a look at some examples.

 1. The iShares MSCI USA ESG Select ETF (SUSA)